Terms and Conditions

-By accepting these Terms and Conditions via the Online Order Form or via an Order Form that references these Terms and Conditions, the Customer agrees to the terms and conditions.
+By accepting these Terms and Conditions via the Online Order Form or via an Order Form or Quotation that references these Terms and Conditions, the Customer agrees to the terms and conditions.

 In these Terms and Conditions the following words and expressions shall have the following meanings.